rshin1209/diffusion_eps/README.md

 2. Optimized TS structure file in pdb format (e.g., ./trajectory/dta_r2p_TS.pdb).

 #### Step 1.2: Dataset Scaling and Preparation
-prepdataset.py extracts transition-state structure aligned cartesian coordinates of structures and corresponding energies for each snapsho.
-Then, it uses sklearn.preprocessing.StandardScaler to scale each column of dataset for training.
+prepdataset.py extracts transition-state-structure-aligned Cartesian coordinates and corresponding energies for each snapshot.
+It then uses sklearn.preprocessing.StandardScaler to scale each column of the dataset for training.

 reaction_name, tsfile_name, and energy_index must be specified in prepdataset.py.